joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/25/insider/mark-zuckerberg-fashion-style.html

 **African Presidents Call for Permanent African Seats on U.N.
 Security Council**\
-`A host of African leaders including the presidents of Ghana, Liberia, Kenya and Namibia demanded the reform, while the U.N.
+`A host of African leaders including the presidents of Ghana, Liberia, Kenya and Namibia demanded the change while the U.N.
 Secretary General said the lack of a permanent African seat was “indefensible.”`\
 https://www.nytimes.com/2026/09/25/world/africa/africa-security-council-representation.html

 **At State Dinner for China’s Leader, Melania Trump Wears the Pants**\